-I completed my PhD in history in 2012, as part of which I wrote a 100,000 word thesis and gained experience of transcribing oral history interviews and editing the transcripts for inclusion on Glasgow Museums’ Collections Navigator web service.
-I have also completed extensive freelance transcribing work for various oral history projects at the University of Strathclyde.
-In addition, I have a first class honours degree in Scottish History and English from the University of St Andrews (obtained in 2004) and an MSc (with distinction) in International Tourism Management from the Robert Gordon University (obtained in 2005).
+I completed my PhD in history in 2012, as part of which I wrote a 100,000 word thesis, and I also have a first class honours degree in Scottish History and English from the University of St Andrews (obtained in 2004) and an MSc (with distinction) in International Tourism Management from the Robert Gordon University (obtained in 2005).

-I am trained in proofreading and copy-editing by the Publishing Training Centre and the Society for Editors and Proofreaders, and offer professional quality proofreading and copy-editing services for a wide range of fictional and non-fictional material, including books, journals, reports, newsletters, brochures, posters, press releases, instruction manuals and academic theses.
+I am trained in proofreading and copy-editing by the Publishing Training Centre and the Chartered Institute of Editing and Proofreading, and offer professional quality proofreading and copy-editing services for a wide range of fictional and non-fictional material, including books, journals, reports, newsletters, brochures, posters, press releases, instruction manuals and academic theses.

 Any enquiries about services and rates are very welcome and I will respond promptly.